johandanforth/MiniBuss/README.md

 # MiniBuss
-{project:description}

-# Source Repository at GitHub
-The lastest source code for MiniBuss is managed at GitHub - [url:https://github.com/johandanforth/MiniBuss] but this will the place for tracking issues, discussions, documentation and so on for now. *If you want to fork the project, do it from GitHub*
+MiniBuss is a micro service bus on top of MSMQ and fits within a single source file.

 # Important
-*NOTE that MiniBuss is still a work in progress and even though it is being used in production, all features has not yet been fully tested under stress and in multi-threaded scenarios.
-Until then it's not recomended to use this code in production.*
+*NOTE that MiniBuss is still a work in progress and even though it is being used in production, be careful and test, test, test.

-## News / changes
-*sept 6 - 2011* Moved source repository over to GitHub [url:https://github.com/johandanforth/MiniBuss]
-*sept 1 - 2011* Removed dependency on IMessage for commands and events

 ## Installing
 MiniBuss is best downloaded from *NuGet*, and currently there is only one package - MiniBuss.
 From the Package Manager Console type: